-Many of our secured debt arrangements and our senior secured term loan, as well as certain of our floating rate loan assets, are linked to U.S. Dollar LIBOR.
-We expect that a significant portion of these financing arrangements and loan assets will not have matured, been prepaid or otherwise terminated prior to the time at which the IBA ceases to publish LIBOR.
+Many of our secured debt arrangements and our senior secured term loan, as well as certain of our floating rate loan assets, are linked to U.S. dollar LIBOR.
+We expect that a significant portion of these financing arrangements and loan assets will not have matured, been prepaid or otherwise terminated prior to the time at which the IBA ceases to publish U.S. dollar LIBOR.
 It is not possible to predict all consequences of the IBA's proposals to cease publishing LIBOR, any related regulatory actions and the expected discontinuance of the use of LIBOR as a reference rate for financial contracts.
-Some of our debt and loan assets may not include robust fallback language that would facilitate replacing LIBOR with a clearly defined alternative reference rate after LIBOR's discontinuation, and we may need to amend these before the IBA ceases to publish LIBOR.
+Some of our debt and loan assets may not include robust fallback language that would facilitate replacing U.S. dollar LIBOR with a clearly defined alternative reference rate after LIBOR's discontinuation, and we may need to amend these before the IBA ceases to publish LIBOR.
 If such debt or loan assets mature after LIBOR ceases to be published, our counterparties may disagree with us about how to calculate or replace LIBOR.
 Even when robust fallback language is included, there can be no assurance that the replacement rate plus any spread adjustment will be economically equivalent to LIBOR, which could result in a lower interest rate being paid to us on such assets.
-Modifications to any debt, loan assets, interest rate hedging transactions or other contracts to replace LIBOR with an alternative reference rate could result in adverse tax consequences.
+Modifications to any debt, loan assets, interest rate hedging transactions or other contracts to replace U.S. dollar LIBOR with an alternative reference rate could result in adverse tax consequences.
 In addition, any resulting differences in interest rate standards among our assets and our financing arrangements may result in interest rate mismatches between our assets and the borrowings used to fund such assets.
-Furthermore, the transition away from LIBOR may adversely impact our ability to manage and hedge exposures to fluctuations in interest rates using derivative instruments There is no guarantee that a transition from LIBOR to alternative reference rates will not result in financial market disruptions, significant increases in benchmark rates, or borrowing costs to borrowers, any of which co
+Furthermore, the transition away from U.S. dollar LIBOR may adversely impact our ability to manage and hedge exposures to fluctuations in interest rates using derivative instruments There is no guarantee that a transition from LIBOR to alternative reference rates will not result in financial market disruptions, significant increases in benchmark rates,

-While we expect LIBOR to be available in substantially its current form until the end of 2021, if a significant number of panel banks decline to provide LIBOR submissions to the IBA, it is possible that LIBOR will become unrepresentative of the underlying market and subject to increased volatility prior to such date.
+While we expect U.S. dollar LIBOR to be available in substantially its current form until the end of 2023, if a significant number of panel banks decline to provide U.S. dollar LIBOR submissions to the IBA, it is possible that U.S. dollar LIBOR will become unrepresentative of the underlying market and subject to increased volatility prior to such date.
 Should that occur, the risks associated with the transition to alternative reference rates will be accelerated and magnified.